RSS logo with <canvas>

 Internet Explorer

-Seasoned developers will ask: »And what does it look like in IE?« Well, something like this:
+Seasoned developers will ask: »And what does it look like in IE?« Well, up to IE8 something like this:

 Yes, nothing.
-IE8 is very good at handling HTML but does not understand HTML5, yet.
+IE8 does not understand HTML5, yet.
+But for Windows XP, there is no newer version.
 So what are we to do?
-Nice people at Google have written a script that translates new things into VML commands, which IE understands.
+Nice people at Google have written a script that translates things into VML commands, which IE understands.
 All we have to do is upload it onto our webspace and include it into the head just before our script block:

-We have done this from the very beginning, so these instructions were readable for users of IE as well.
+We have done this from the very beginning, so these examples were readable for users of IE8 as well.

 Final Remarks